laithrasheed/laithrasheed/README.md

 ### 🔗 Let's Dive In!
 [Link to the repository](https://github.com/laithrasheed/Master_of_Science_in_Data_Science/blob/main/README.md) - Discover the depth of my Master's journey in Data Science!

-## 🌟 Current Goals
-Currently seeking a challenging role as a Data Scientist to leverage my unique blend of domain knowledge and data science skills.

 ## 🌍 Location and Interests
 Based in Amman, Jordan.
 I have the ability to issue a valid visit visa to Saudi Arabia when needed.